Deitox/kestrel_engine/docs/animation_workflows.md

 ## Automation & Validation
 - **Watchers:** `assets/images/*.json` (atlases), `assets/animations/clips/**/*.json`, `assets/animations/graphs/**/*.json`, and `assets/animations/skeletal/**/*.json` are observed automatically inside the editor.
 Saving a file reloads the asset, reruns schema + semantic validators, and surfaces results both in the inspector banner and the Stats panel’s “Animation Validation Alerts”.
 Keep assets under `assets/animations/` so canonical paths are recorded; the inspector status line confirms each reload (e.g., `Reloaded clip 'slime_bob' from …`).
+- **Lighting warnings:** The same overlay toggle powers a **Lighting Budget** card that appears whenever the clustered-light culler has to drop point lights (more than 256 visible).
+Use it alongside the Stats panel’s “Light Culling” section when you’re animating scenes with particle-driven emissives or scripted light spawns so you notice budget pressure before QA does.
 - **State preservation:** Clip saves preserve scrub/play state.
 Skeletal GLTF reloads restore each entity’s active clip, time, playing flag, speed, and group tag so iteration never forces you to re-seed rigs manually.
 - **Graph workflow:** Animation graph JSON reimports immediately.
 Even before graph runtime features ship, this keeps authored graphs validated and ready for CLI/CI enforcement.
 - **CLI validation:** Use the same pipeline headlessly via `animation_check`: